marswh12312313/GeneSumCrawler/README.md

 pip install selenium beautifulsoup4 pandas
 ```

+3. **GeckoDriver**:
+- The repository includes a GeckoDriver binary suitable for Linux systems, located in the root directory.
+- If you are using a different operating system (Windows or macOS), please download the appropriate version of GeckoDriver from [GeckoDriver Releases](https://github.com/mozilla/geckodriver/releases) and replace the existing file in the root directory, or update the script to point to your installed location of GeckoDriver.
-3. Ensure [GeckoDriver](https://github.com/mozilla/geckodriver) is correctly installed on your system.
+- Ensure [GeckoDriver](https://github.com/mozilla/geckodriver) is correctly installed and in your system's PATH, or update the script with the correct path to the GeckoDriver executable.

 ### Running the Script

-1. Save your list of genes in a file named `genelist.csv`, with each gene name on a new line.
+1. Save your list of genes in a file named `genelist.csv` in root directory, with each gene name on a new line.

 2. Run the script:
 ```